e-clawson/villager-book/README.md

 - fork and clone the repo
 - cd into project and run npm install
-- run the json server with: npm run server
+- run the json server with: "json-server --watch db.json -p 3001"
 - run the react server with: npm start https://www.makeareadme.com/